Creating a new Judge

 - time_limit: An integer, the time limit in seconds.
 Just like the memory limit, the docker will be killed if the judging takes longer.
 Can be used to for instance specify the specific test case the limit would be exceeded, instead of just "Time limit exceeded."

-These two values can be overwritten and extended with random other key-value pairs in (1) the Judge configuration, found as config.json
+These two values can be overwritten and extended with random other key-value pairs in (1) the Judge configuration, found as config.json in the judge repository root and (2) the evaluation subobject in the configuration of the submitted exercise, the latter overwriting the former.

 In addition to the previous two, the following fields are also part of the input: